 Subject-specific guidelines for additional items may be applicable.
 For more information regarding required subject-specific guidelines for human participants research; vertebrate research; potentially hazardous biological agent research; and the use of hazardous chemicals, activities, and devices during research, check out the bottom half of the Research Plan/Project Summary Instructions document (pg.
 1).

-Approve the project proposal or work with the student to amend the project so that it meets guidelines found in the 2019-20 ISEF Rules and Guidelines.
-Some projects will exempt from SRC/IRB approval.
-Those projects that require IRB/SRC approval should be reviewed by and signed-off on by the IRB that you convened in Step 3.
-The chair of the SRC/IRB will sign in box 2a. on Approval Form 1B.
-If you have any questions or concerns about the eligibility or safety of project proposals, please contact the Tri-State Science and Engineering Fair Director (firstname.lastname@example.org).
+Approve the project proposal or work with the student to amend the project so that it meets guidelines found in the 2021-22 ISEF Rules and Guidelines.
+Some projects will be exempt from SRC/IRB approval.
+Those projects that require IRB/SRC approval should be reviewed and signed-off on by the IRB that you convened in Step 3.
+The chair of the SRC/IRB will sign in box 2a on Approval Form 1B.
+If you have any questions or concerns about the eligibility or safety of project proposals, please contact the Tri-State Science and Engineering Fair Director (email@example.com).
 Please also remember that the safety of the experimenter and the community must always be a priority and are the responsibility of the teacher and parent to monitor.

 Direct students to complete the ISEF Rules Wizard to determine which forms are necessary for their particular project.
 All projects in the Senior Division will require Forms 1, 1A, and 1B.
 Depending on the project type, more forms may be necessary.
 Several of these forms require signatures of parents, teachers, and/or qualified scientists BEFORE experimentation begins.
 Necessary forms, as indicated by the Rules Wizard, should be carefully completed and stored to later be uploaded for fair registration.
 I am happy to assist with the completion of these forms.
 Please reach out to me via email (firstname.lastname@example.org) or phone (812-228-5019) as soon as possible for help.
 It is better to figure it out early than risk disqualification because a form was overlooked.

 Experimentation begins!
-First, students should read the appropriate section of the 2019-20 ISEF Rules and Guidelines be properly informed of safety and ethics protocol.
+First, students should read the appropriate section of the 2021-22 ISEF Rules and Guidelines to be properly informed of safety and ethics protocol.
 Prior to experimentation, please emphasize the importance of keeping a logbook.
 Their logbooks should contain a dated account of everything that concerns the project.
 Students should keep detailed notes, original observations, and data from the experiment in the logbook.
 Judges at the Tri-state Science and Engineering Fair will be looking for these at their exhibits!
 In order to meet fair registration deadlines, you should aim for projects to be completed by February 1st.

 Conclude experimentation and complete all necessary forms.